Great-Lab/Hk.AzukaTems/README.md

 # Hk.AzukaTems
-With this little trainer you will be able to unlock skills by starting games like for example in the first start.
-However, you will have to use my version of HK to be able to use my trainer or it will not be safe to use in other versions such as steam.
-Use the following link to download the version of HK with which the trainer was created. https://www.mediafire.com/file/buwfay8wqbqty0b/Hollow_Knight.zip/file
+With this little trainer you will be able to unlock skills by starting games such as, for example, obtain skills in the first level, be immortal, be invisible.
+However, you will have to use my version of HK in order to use my trainer or it will not be safe to use it in other versions like Steam.
+Use the link below to download the version of HK that the trainer was built with. https://www.mediafire.com/file/buwfay8wqbqty0b/Hollow_Knight.zip/file